matkoch/matkoch.github.io/_posts/2020-02-04-yaml-hell-in-devops.md

 This time we won't look at the generated code, but point out individual features:

-- **Nightly builds** are defined via `NightlyTriggeredTargets` property (Line 5).
+- **Nightly builds** are defined via `NightlyTriggeredTargets` property (Line 4).
 Again, we can reference the `Test` target with the `nameof` operator.
 Internally, NUKE will generate a [scheduled trigger](https://www.jetbrains.com/help/teamcity/configuring-schedule-triggers.html).
-- **Manual builds** are defined via `ManuallyTriggeredTargets` (Line 6).
+- **Manual builds** are defined via `ManuallyTriggeredTargets` (Line 5).
 In this case, we choose that the `Publish` target is represented as a [deployment build configuration](https://www.jetbrains.com/help/teamcity/deployment-build-configuration.html).
 - **Parallelization** can be achieved in three easy steps.
-Firstly, we declare a `TestPartition` object along with its size (Line 11).
-Secondly, we assign the partition to the `Test` target by calling `Partition(() => TestPartition)` (Line 18).
+Firstly, we declare a `TestPartition` object along with its size (Line 10).
+Secondly, we assign the partition to the `Test` target by calling `Partition(() => TestPartition)` (Line 17).
 This causes TeamCity to use a [composite build configuration](https://www.jetbrains.com/help/teamcity/composite-build-configuration.html) with multiple sub-configurations according to the partition size.
-In the last step, we use the partition to get the current slice of test projects for the currently running sub-configuration (Line 12).
+In the last step, we use the partition to get the current slice of test projects for the currently running sub-configuration (Line 11).
-- **Publishing and consuming artifacts** is just a matter of calling `Produces(...)` and `Consumes(...)` (Line 16-17).
+- **[Publishing and consuming artifacts](https://www.jetbrains.com/help/teamcity/build-artifact.html)** is just a matter of calling `Produces(...)` and `Consumes(...)` (Line 15-16).
 This can be used to forward data to a subsequent target, or just to provide file downloads through the TeamCity UI.
 - **[Build queue optimization](https://www.jetbrains.com/help/teamcity/build-queue.html)** is more of an implicit feature in TeamCity that comes along with the separation of different targets.
 Whenever a target has already been executed and could be reused, for instance when the affecting files haven't changed, TeamCity will happily do that and save you resources.

 Here are a few illustrations how things will look like in TeamCity.
 Including the _Run Build_ dialog, that automatically exposes [all parameters declared](http://www.nuke.build/docs/authoring-builds/parameter-declaration.html) in the build class: